 TDM focuses on regional means of reducing the number of vehicle trips and vehicle miles traveled (VMT) as well as increasing vehicle occupancy.
 The extension of the southbound I-680 HOV/express lane would help to facilitate transit use and ridesharing.
-In addition, the vehicle detection systems for monitoring traffic speed and density to maintain acceptable LOS in the extended HOV/express lane would benefit transit and other HOVs.
+In addition, the vehicle detection systems for monitoring traffic speed and density to maintain an acceptable level of service (LOS) in the extended HOV/express lane would benefit transit and other HOVs.
 The proposed bikeways would facilitate nonmotorized travel by providing a new bicycle link across I-680.